Paul Ferris (Welsh writer): Later work

 Ferris's Dr Freud (1997) upset British psychoanalysts, who resented what they saw as disrespect, but in America reviewers were more enthusiastic.
 'Soaring hopes, remarkable insights, hideous missteps, and finally the pinched, heartbreaking limits of the human condition [are in Dr Freud.]
 Ferris has done a marvelous job.'

 Between biographies Ferris enjoyed himself with Sex and the British (1993), a 'Twentieth Century History' that more or less ignored theories about behaviour and concentrated on what people actually think and do.
 In his Introduction to the book he wrote: 'In theory we have all been liberated by a freedom unthought of fifty years ago.
 In practice our experience of sex can be as difficult as ever, reminding people how vulnerable they are.
 Throughout the century authoritarians have been able to hypnotise us with their programmes for confining the so-called beast that lurks in the flesh, and entrepreneurs have been able to make money by doing the opposite and exploiting our desires.
 All this has produced conflict among interested parties.
 Some of it is scandalous, some absurd and hypocritical; most of it has comic potential.
 This is just as well for ordinary citizens, who might find the system unbearable if they couldn't laugh sometimes at its merchandisers, its moralists, its policemen; and themselves.'

 In 2009 Ferris produced a gentler book, Gower in History.
 Myth, People, Landscape a candid historical account of the peninsula near Swansea.

 In the 1990s Ferris wrote a string of 'bio-pics' for BBC television.
 Among his subjects were Evan Roberts, the Loughor evangelist of the early 20th century, who claimed mystical powers; Aneurin Bevan, the rumbustious socialist MP who ushered in the National Health Service in 1948; John Barnard Jenkins, a Welsh political activist, who ran a one-man bombing campaign in 1969; and, inevitably, Dylan Thomas.

 Death

 Ferris died on 16 November 2018 at Abergavenny, aged 89.
-He was survived by his wife Mary and his two children, Jonathan and Virginia.
-A humanist ceremony of remembrance was held at the Swan Hotel, Hay-on-Wye, with donations to Alzheimer's Research UK.
+He was survived by his wife Mary and their two children.
+A humanist service was held in Hay-on-Wye.